Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Giant intestine model.md

 - This is what happens in celiac disease – it is an inappropriate immune reaction to gluten in the diet.
 - The patient (usually a child) becomes thin and malnourished, slows down their growth and can become deficient in micronutrients, eg. vitamins, which are usually absorben in the small intestine.

-Villi are also destroyed in Inflammatory Bowel Disease (these diseases are Crohn’s disease and Ulcerative Colitis).
+Villi are also destroyed in **Inflammatory Bowel Disease** (these diseases are Crohn’s disease and Ulcerative Colitis).

 - Ulcerative colitis tends to affect the large bowel almost exclusively, decreasing its ability to absorb water.
 Therefore someone with Ulcerative Colitis will get watery stools.
 The tissue gets so inflamed (or I guess you could say “attacked” to younger kids) that it bleeds, which can be noticed in stools.
 - Crohn’s can affect the small intestine and cause malabsorption of lots of nutrients, carbohydrates, and lipids.

-We mentioned that the pancreas makes enzymes – I like to describe them as being like tiny scissors which chop up the smallest nutrients up into a form which they can just nicely be absorbed into villi.
+We mentioned that the pancreas makes **enzymes** – I like to describe them as being like tiny scissors which chop up the smallest nutrients up into a form which they can just nicely be absorbed into villi.
 If someone’s pancreas isn't working properly (eg. it gets clogged up in cystic fibrosis, or if they have a gallstone obstructing its outflow) they can’t absorb a lot of things like lipids, proteins and fat-soluble vitamins (A, D, E, K).

-Bacteria in the intestines- these play an important role too in breaking down components in your food.
+**Bacteria in the intestines** - these play an important role too in breaking down components in your food.
 There are about 100 trillion bacteria in your intestine, more in the large intestine than the small intestine.
 Some of these are beneficial, others are pathogenic.
 Probiotics are to help encourage growth of bacteria that are beneficial.
 Examples of bacteria that are damaging in the gut include Campylobacter and some types of Salmonella.